Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 1. Create a new issue for the solution you wish to work on with your team or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)

 2. Work on the solution with your team and when you're sure it's complete, create a PR

+3. If you wish to get assigned to a team, please fill this [form](https://forms.gle/7At1R1Ur3BrGAqhZ9)

 ## Prizes